 Peyronie’s disease is where plaques (segments of flat scar tissue) form under the skin of the penis.
 These plaques can cause the penis to bend or become indented during erections.
-Peyronie’s Disease can cause pain to both the male patient and his partner, sexual dysfunction, and sometimes erectile dysfunction.
+Peyronie’s Disease can cause pain to both the male patient and his partner, sexual dysfunction, and sometimes dysfunction.

 Signs & Symptoms of Peyronie's Disease